List of Stranger Things characters: Mind Flayer

-Demogorgons, Demodogs and Demobats
+Demogorgons, demodogs, and demobats

-Demogorgons are predators from the Upside Down with limited intelligence.
+Demogorgons are predators from the Abyss with limited intelligence.
 They start off as slug-like creatures that can incubate in a victim's body, growing into a tadpole-like creature and gradually molting into an adolescent form called a "demodog" before fully maturing.
-An adult demogorgon appeared after a gateway to the Upside Down was accidentally opened in Hawkins, demonstrating an apparent ability to create small, temporary rifts between the Upside Down and the normal world as it hunted.
-Though that demogorgon was eventually destroyed, its abduction of Will Byers allowed the Mind Flayer to unleash a swarm of adolescent demogorgons upon Hawkins before they were all slain when their connection to the Mind Flayer was severed.
+An adult demogorgon appears in season one after a gateway to the Upside Down is accidentally opened in Hawkins, demonstrating an apparent ability to create small, temporary rifts between the Upside Down and the normal world as it hunted.
+Though that demogorgon is eventually destroyed, its abduction of Will allows the Mind Flayer to unleash a swarm of adolescent demogorgons upon Hawkins.
+They are all slain when their connection to the Mind Flayer is severed.

-Another adult demogorgon was held captive by the Russians at a prison camp in Kamchatka, where prisoners are sometimes executed by being fed to the creature.
-When Hopper was imprisoned there, he and his fellow prisoners were forced to fight the demogorgon.
-Hopper used a flaming spear to hold back the creature while it ravages most of the other prisoners, while Joyce and Murray help him escape alongside Dmitri Antonov, a guard he bribed and befriended.
+In season four, another adult demogorgon is held captive by the Russians at a prison camp in Kamchatka, where prisoners are sometimes executed by being fed to the creature.
+When Hopper is imprisoned there, he and his fellow prisoners are forced to fight the demogorgon.
+Hopper uses a flaming spear to hold back the creature while it ravages most of the other prisoners, while Joyce and Murray help him escape alongside Dmitri Antonov, a guard he bribed and befriended.
 The group discovers a number of demogorgons (as well as a fragment of the Mind Flayer) under study inside the prison.
 The creatures are accidentally let loose during a firefight between the prison guards and the adult demogorgon, but Hopper and Murray kill the remaining creatures and escape Russia.

-A smaller variant with wings like a bat called the demobat also exists.
-The variant was discovered when Steve Harrington went through the gate at the bottom of Lover's Lake which opened up when Patrick McKinney was killed by Vecna.
-The demobats attacked Steve, but were fended off by him, Nancy Wheeler, Robin Buckley and Eddie Munson.
-Later, Eddie would distract the demobats and ended up being killed by them.
-After Vecna was repelled, they fell to the ground and seemingly died.
+A smaller variant with wings like a bat called the "demobat" also appears in season four, when Steve Harrington goes through the gate at the bottom of Lover's Lake which had opened up when Vecna killed Patrick McKinney.
+The demobats attack Steve, but he, Nancy, Robin and Eddie fend them off.
+Later, Eddie distracts the demobats and ends up being killed by them.
+After Vecna is repelled, they fall to the ground and seemingly die.